 Though the inheritance pattern is unknown, having a family member with this condition of any age group doubles the risk.
-The SIgAD involves B cells abnormalities.
+SIgAD involves B cell abnormalities.

 Patients with CVID, treated with drugs like phenytoin or D-penicillamine, were diagnosed with secondary IgA deficiency.
 Different infections like Rubella, CMV, and EBV may also be the underlying cause.

 These chromosomes play a vital role in the B cell class switch from IgM to other antibodies.
-Its most common form is inherited as x linked.
+The most common form of HIGM is inherited as x-linked.

-The severity of this condition differs from one patient to another, age group, and even among the family members.
+The severity of this condition differs from one patient to another, by age group, and even among family members.
 Without proper treatment, this disorder can cause death in children or adults.

 Autosomal Recessive Agammaglobulinemia (ARA)

-The clinical picture of ARA is somehow similar to the XLA, including onset, laboratory findings, clinical manifestations, and even treatment options.
+The clinical picture of ARA is somehow similar to that of XLA, including onset, laboratory findings, clinical manifestations, and even treatment options.

 Isolated Non-IgG Immunoglobulin Deficiencies

 Another cause could be a deficiency of IgA in patients with normal IgM and IgG levels.
-This is most common in children above four years.
+This is most common in children above age 4.